 Though their epic Discovery Pass is no longer available, it’s still pretty affordable to travel via the Greyhound.

 Here are our list of tips for traveling by Greyhound bus in the United States.

-Things to bring on the bus with you:
+What to bring on the Greyhound bus

 - Baby wipes (You think just hand sanitizer will do it for you, but trust me, those back-of-the-bus bathrooms can get nasty.)